 Option Five: Summer School in Bannockburn

-The core MDiv curriculum with some electives also rotates through summer school on the Bannockburn campus.
+The core MDiv curriculum along with some electives are offered through summer school on the Bannockburn campus on a rotating basis.
 Summer courses are offered in one-, two-, or three-week short-term sessions.
 Courses are scheduled in two main sessions—Early Summer (May-June) and Late Summer (July-August)—with a one-week summer break surrounding July 4.
 The summer rotation enables completion of all MDiv coursework over six summers for those taking a full summer academic load or over four summers for those taking an additional two or three courses during fall and spring semesters.

 Summer is often a convenient time for teachers and those involved in campus ministries to complete biblical and theological studies and provides opportunity for other students to accelerate their program completion.
 Students admitted for the fall semester are encouraged to begin coursework in the preceding summer term.
 Beginning Greek and Hebrew are offered each summer, enabling students to “jump-start” their fall program.